-Rethinking the Humanitarian Health Response to Violent Conflict

-[Crawled January 22, 2021] Rethinking the Humanitarian Health Response to Violent Conflict is a multiyear initiative engaging political scientists, legal and security experts, health professionals, and humanitarians to help define new strategies for the provision of essential health services in areas of violent conflict.
+Rethinking the Humanitarian Health Response to Violent Conflict is a multiyear initiative engaging political scientists, legal and security experts, health professionals, and humanitarians to help define new strategies for the provision of essential health services in areas of violent conflict.

 In response to the challenges to humanitarian health provision created by the COVID-19 pandemic, the initiative will prioritize research activities that focus directly on tackling these urgent needs.
-Three key issues have emerged that speak directly to the broader goals and capacities of this Initiative and will therefore serve as key organizing blocks for work going forward: (1) Global Cooperation, Humanitarian Health Delivery, and Pandemic Control, (2) Migrants and COVID-19: A Humanitarian Health Crisis at the U.S.-Mexico Border (3) Bridging Global Cooperation and Border Spaces in Shaping the Humanitarian Response to Violent Conflict: Pandemics and State Power.
+Three key issues have emerged that speak directly to the broader goals and capacities of this Initiative and will therefore serve as key organizing blocks for work going forward: (1) Global Cooperation, Humanitarian Health Delivery, and Pandemic Control, (2) Migrants and COVID-19: A Humanitarian Health Crisis at the U.S.-Mexico Border.

 The initiative will consist of an ongoing engagement strategy involving domestic and international policy-makers, practitioners, and scholarly audiences, including international organizations and non-governmental organizations (NGOs), to help define new strategies for the effective provision of essential health services in areas of armed violence.
 The project includes a special focus on the creation of a transdisciplinary framework capable of integrating insights from global health sciences, international humanitarian law and humanitarian action, and political and security studies.